cecid/hermes-docs/docs/source/web_service_communication.rst

 Download received message payload
 ---------------------------------

-The AS2 receiver web service is used by the application of the receiving party to retrieve the message payloads of received AS2 messages.
+This web service is used by the application of the receiving party to retrieve the message payloads of received AS2 messages.
 After the payloads have been downloaded, the message will be marked as received, and the message identifier of the message will no longer be retrieved by the AS2 receiver list service.

 .. image:: /_static/images/web_service/h2o-ws-recv.png